 Your credit utilization ratio is a reflection of how much debt you have accumulated compared to how much available credit you still have on the books.

 In general, you should try and keep your credit utilization ratio under 30 percent.
 This means that, if you have a credit line of $10,000 on a credit card, you should keep your credit card balance under $3,000 at all times.
 This will show lenders that you are using your available credit responsibly.
+One of the ways you can do this if your credit score is not up to par is to take out a bad credit loan in order to consolidate your debt.
+This allows you to lower your credit utilization for any revolving credit like credit cards.

 Your credit utilization ratio plays a very important part in how credit bureaus calculate your credit score.
 So if you have a very high credit utilization ratio right now, you should work to bring it down under 30 percent.
 You will reap the benefits of doing this right away.